-Weekly real-life case studies are processed in groups in order to enhance better understanding of theoretical concepts and support the understanding of application of policy tools in practice.
+Real-life or hypothetical case studies are processed in groups in order to enhance better understanding of theoretical concepts and support the understanding of the application of policy tools in practice.
 The solutions are discussed and feedback on the groups' solutions is provided by peers and the lecturer.